-About the Mayflower Descendant
+About Mayflower Descendant

 Mayflower Descendant—a journal of Pilgrim genealogy and history—is one of the most highly respected scholarly journals in the field of genealogy.
 The journal is published twice per year, in winter and summer.
 Each issue is approximately 100 pages plus an annual every-name index in summer.
-The result of an agreement with the Massachusetts Society of Mayflower Descendants (MSMD), New England Historic Genealogical Society (NEHGS) assumed a ten-year stewardship of the venerable journal the Mayflower Descendant in 2015.
+The result of an agreement with the Massachusetts Society of Mayflower Descendants (MSMD), New England Historic Genealogical Society (NEHGS) assumed a ten-year stewardship of the venerable journal in 2015.

 First published in 1899 by George Ernest Bowman, founder of the Massachusetts Society of Mayflower Descendants, which published the journal until 2014, Mayflower Descendant has long been a highly regarded source of scholarship relating to Mayflower families and their genealogies, their origins in England, and their lives and places of residence in America, from the earliest settlements to their migrations north and westward.
 Under NEHGS, Mayflower Descendant continues to be a significant source of genealogical and historical scholarship.

 - Further genealogical analysis of Pilgrim families in New England and their origins in England and the Netherlands.

 - Towns in Plymouth Colony, England, and the Netherlands with which Pilgrims are associated (similar to items in The Great Migration Newsletter).

 - Genealogical summaries of families in eastern Massachusetts into which Mayflower descendants married, with which they were often associated, or which bore Pilgrim surnames.